EndPointCorp/end-point-blog/2020/12/08/vue-3-notable-features.html.md

 #### Summary

 * `setup()` is the entry point for composition API and can be used as a standalone composition function in a separate file.
 To learn more about `setup` [check out the Vue 3 docs](https://v3.vuejs.org/guide/composition-api-setup.html#setup).
-* `ref` can be used to make a variable reactive, and `.value` is used to access its value inside the `setup` function
+* `ref` can be used to make a variable reactive, and `.value` is used to access its value inside the `setup` function.
 * `computed` properties can be created using the function imported from Vue. `.value` should also be used here to access the value of computed properties.

 There are more options, like lifecycle hooks, `watch`, and `toRefs`, which we don’t use in the above code.